Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 Regulator relationship German cooperative law US Dept. of Commerce contract

-*EUR 39M is implied (17.7M domains x EUR 2.20); DENIC's official cooperative financials are not publicly disclosed.
+*EUR 39M is implied (17.7M registrations x EUR 2.20); DENIC's official cooperative financials are not publicly disclosed.
+Registry-registration figures are DENIC and Verisign reported counts, not our hostname dataset.

-Verisign charges more than four times as much per domain as DENIC — $10.26 versus EUR 2.20 (approximately $2.40) — and generates roughly 42 times more revenue while managing only 9 times more registrations.
+Verisign charges more than four times as much per domain as DENIC — $10.26 versus EUR 2.20 (roughly $2.40) — and generates on the order of forty times more revenue while managing about nine times more registrations.
 The difference is not operational complexity.
 It is the difference between a cooperative that charges what it costs and a monopoly that charges what the contract allows.

-DENIC's ~300 member companies — 25% of which are based outside Germany — elect the Executive Board and Supervisory Board through a General Assembly.
+DENIC's ~300 member companies — about a quarter of which are based outside Germany — elect the Executive Board and Supervisory Board through a General Assembly.
 Pricing decisions answer to registrars who are also the owners, not to quarterly earnings expectations.
-When Verisign raised .com prices by 30.7% between 2021 and 2024 and ICANN received 9,040 public comments (95% opposed), the increases went through anyway.
+When Verisign raised .com prices by 30.7% between 2021 and 2024 and ICANN received roughly 9,000 public comments (the overwhelming majority opposed), the increases went through anyway.
 DENIC's EUR 2.20 wholesale fee has remained stable.

 Why Germany: The Structural Advantages Behind .de

-The Mittelstand Effect: 3.5 Million Businesses, One TLD
+The Mittelstand Effect: Millions of Businesses, One TLD

-Germany's economy runs on the Mittelstand — the small and medium-sized enterprises that constitute 99.2% of all German firms, employ nearly 60% of the workforce, and generate EUR 5.2 trillion in annual turnover.
-There are between 3.44 and 3.87 million SMEs in Germany, depending on the definition used.
+Germany's economy runs on the Mittelstand — the small and medium-sized enterprises that constitute about 99.2% of all German firms, employ nearly 60% of the workforce, and generate on the order of EUR 5.2 trillion in annual turnover.
+There are between roughly 3.44 and 3.87 million SMEs in Germany, depending on the definition used.

-Over 90% of German SMEs establish online presences using .de domains.
-Germany has 10.6 million websites — nearly 30% of all websites in the European Union — and the vast majority run under .de.
-When a Mittelstand company in Stuttgart builds CNC machines for global export, its website is werkzeugmaschinen-stuttgart.de, not a .com.
-This is not a branding preference.
-It is an economic identity.
+A large majority of German SMEs establish online presences using .de domains.
+Germany hosts on the order of 10.6 million websites — close to 30% of all websites in the European Union — and the vast majority run under .de.
+When a Mittelstand company in Stuttgart builds CNC machines for global export, its website is typically a .de, not a .com.
+This is consistent with .de's unusually high resolution rate: business sites are configured to answer in DNS and stay that way.

 German Business Data Value